aschey/termprofile/README.md

   support level.

 - [`CLICOLOR`](https://bixense.com/clicolors) - Will enable colors if `TERM` is
-  unset and the outut is a terminal.
+  unset and the output is a terminal.

 - [`NO_COLOR`](https://bixense.com/clicolors) - When set to a truthy value, this forces colors to be disabled.